CartoDB/documentation/app/content/carto3-api/token-api/overview.md

 * A `PATCH` request to `/tokens/:token` will update a specific existing token.
 It expects a payload similar to the above.
 * A `DELETE` request to `/tokens/:token` will delete an existing token.
 * A `GET` request to `/tokens` will return a list of existing tokens in your account.

+## API Reference
+Find the complete API reference and a Postman collection at [api-docs.carto.com](https://api-docs.carto.com)